mliebelt/pgn-parser/README.md

 It does not have an API, just a JSON structure that has to be read then.

 ![Example JON for above PGN](doc/pgn-json.png)

+## References

+* [pegjs](https://github.com/pegjs/pegjs) Parser Generator implemented in Javascript.
+Used for regenerating the javascript library completely by an automatic build.
+* [PGN Specification](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm): PGN (Portable Game Notation) specification, there the section 8.2.
+This parser currently does **not** implement the section 8.1, the tags.
+* [NAG Specification](http://en.wikipedia.org/wiki/Numeric_Annotation_Glyphs) Definition of the NAGs (Numeric Annotation Glyphs)